uvmetal/neo-halite/README.md

 # Neodymium

 Welcome.
 This is a suite of tools designed to make the Neo Smart Economy easier to use.
-Get started fast using the Hive.

   * Rest, RPC, and Desktop Control Surfaces
   * One-click Private Net